 If you’re looking for a last minute impressive and tasty dessert, this is the right one for you.
 Try it and enjoy.

 * All-butter puff pastry is crucial for the success of this pastry.
 Homemade dough is obviously the best, but when in a rush good quite store bought one is also a good option.

 * The Frangipane (sweet almond paste) can be prepared up to a week in advance.
-The amount I have here is for 12 individual pastries, so the rest can be either kept in the fridge or frozen for up to a month.
-Besides using it for this pastry, it is a great base for any fruit tart.
+The amount here is enough for 12 individual pastries, so the rest can be either kept in the fridge or frozen for up to a month.
+Besides using it for this pastry, it is a great base for any fruit tart or cakes.

-* To make preparation even faster, cut the discs in advance and place in the fridge until using.
+* To make the last minute preparation even faster, cut the discs in advance and place in the fridge until using.